 Center for Family Studies

 The Center for Family Studies, established in 1979, was designed to stimulate and encourage the interdisciplinary study of the family.
-It serves both the University and the community by fostering collaboration between faculty, students, practitioners and community leaders on curriculum development, educational conferences and seminars, research and training and public policy relevant to important family issues.
-The Center is a member of the Sloan (Foundation) Work and Family Research Network and can supply current and credible information on work-family issues to its constituencies.
+It serves both the University and the community by fostering collaboration between faculty, students, practitioners and community leaders on curriculum development, educational conferences and seminars, research and training, and public policy relevant to important family issues.

 Website: Center for Family Studies